 If you’ve tried all of the above and nothing works, call a Baldivis plumber.
 The blockage may be somewhere else or that expert skills are needed to remove it.

 It is important to note that the tips listed above come with proper procedures that you must follow, or the solution would fail.

-A successful plunger method, for example, requires that no air escapes and make the plunger weaker.
+A successful plunger method, for example, requires that no air escapes and makes the plunger weaker.

 So, before you start pumping the plunger, make sure to cover the sink overflow with some duct tape or a rug.
 This creates a seal that will pump a strong gush of air into the blocked pipe and dislodge anything that’s stuck in it.

-The answer is simple: when you’re dealing with major blockage.
+The answer is simple: when you’re dealing with a major blockage.

 Most causes of clogged drains are minor and can be fixed with a drain cleaner, plunger, or a Zip-it tool.
 But when all your efforts fail, avoid doing more damage and call the pros.
 The block might be further down the drain and no snake will be able to reach it.

 In some cases, DIY will cause pipes to burst, resulting in more expensive work.

 Blocked drains can be minor or major and the solutions you choose should fit the problem.
 But the wisest move is to prevent clogs in the first place.
 Avoid dumping anything that can cause a blockage and regularly flush your drains with a mixture of baking soda and boiling water.

 If you have a blocked drain in your home – We can give you tips to avoid them next time > Tips to Avoid Blocked Drains